BairZackary/SEProjectNew/README.md

 Login page
 	Enter in your MongoDB credentials
 	Program will tell you if inputted incorrectly
-Home page
+	Program will accept strings in the provided fields Home page
 	When software asks for item name, any input is accepted When asked for item quantity, program will only work if given an integer input